nwc6624/saveWorksTile/README.md

 # TileVision

-TileVision is an Android application that uses augmented reality (AR) technology to measure project areas and tile samples for tile installation planning.
-The app helps users calculate the number of tiles needed for their projects by providing accurate area measurements and tile calculations.
+TileVision is a professional Android application that leverages cutting-edge augmented reality (AR) technology to provide precise project area measurements and tile sample analysis for construction and renovation projects.
+This innovative tool streamlines tile installation planning by delivering accurate measurements and comprehensive tile quantity calculations.

 ## Features